 Another popular All Hallows' Eve ritual was mirror-gazing, as people hoped to catch a vision of their future by looking into the mirror.
 There are also reports of fortune-cookie-like favors being given out during earlier times.
 People wrote messages on pieces of paper in milk, and the notes were then folded and placed into walnut shells.
 The shells would be heated over a fire, causing the milk to brown just enough for the message to mystically appear on the paper for the recipient.

 History of Halloween Costumes and Trick-or-Treating

 Many people were said to dress up as saints and recite songs or verses door to door.
 Children would also go door to door asking for "soul cakes," a treat similar to biscuits.
-Technical note: Soul cakes originated as part of the All Souls' Day holiday on November 2 (yep, a third holiday!), but eventually became a part of Halloween night as the concept evolved into trick-or-treating.
+Technical note: Soul cakes originated as part of the All Souls' Day holiday on November 2 (yep, a third holiday following Halloween and All Saints' Day!) but eventually became a part of Halloween night as the concept evolved into trick-or-treating.
 The candy-grabbing concept also became mainstream in the U.S. in the early to mid-1900s, during which families would provide treats to children in hopes that they would be immune to any holiday pranks.

 How Halloween Is Celebrated Today

 Halloween obviously remains a popular holiday in America today, but it actually almost didn't make it across the Atlantic.
-The Puritans were disapproving of the holiday's pagan roots, so they didn't take part in the celebrations.
-But once Irish and Scottish immigrants began to arrive in America in greater numbers, the holiday made its way back into the zeitgeist.
-The very first American colonial Halloween celebrations featured large public parties to commemorate the upcoming harvest, tell ghost stories, sing, and dance.
+The Puritans were disapproving of the holiday's pagan roots, so they didn't take part.
+The American colonial Halloween celebrations that did take place featured large public parties to commemorate the upcoming harvest, tell ghost stories, sing, and dance.